techmateTristan/techmate-gdrive-backup/README.md

 [ssmtp](https://wiki.archlinux.org/title/SSMTP)
 -----------------------------------------------

-This utility is a very simple program that can only send email.
-This avoids the configuration headaches associated with `postfix` (or `sendmail`)
+This utility is a very simple email server that can only send email.
+This avoids the configuration headaches associated with `postfix` or `sendmail`

 NB _This project is unmaintaned - may need replacing with alternative_